IDS6145-18Spring/assignment-1-practice-designing-models-valdeezzee/README.md

 [Orlando parkIN' app](https://itunes.apple.com/us/app/orlando-parkin/id391522969?mt=8)

-(remove: States your motivation clearly: why is it important / interesting to solve this problem?)
-(remove: Add real-world examples, if any)
-(remove: Put the problem into a historical context, from what does it originate?
-Are there already some proposed solutions?)

 ## Requirements (Experimental Design)

 Hypothesis - Having a smart parking system can decrese the time it takes to find a parking, traffic, and the use of fuel.